A Damn Good Guide to Paris

 • Septime If you can, plan ahead and book a table a month in advance, or show up right at noon for a last-minute spot for lunch, you will be in for a real treat.
 Consistently on the Top 50 restaurants in the world, this is oddly one of the most LA-contemporary spots in Paris though they would never acknowledge this.
 It’s definitely worth a visit, along with their more informal apps-only bar, Clamato a few doors down.

 • For a simple pizza and aperol spritz outdoors, check out Bambini on the terrasse of the Palais de Tokyo.
 It’s not amazing pizza but you get a peek at the Eiffel Tower, a tasty menu, and then a visit to two museums (the Musee de L’Art Moderne is adjacent as well).
 If you are looking for exceptional pizza, Pepe at the top of the lovely-to-walk Rue des Martyrs is solid.
 Afterwards, grab a coffee at art-director Yorgo Tloupas’ spot Yorgaki a block or two down.
-For an even better pie but a less charming environment (great for delivery), there’s Fratelli Castellano or Dalmata.

 • Le Comptoir du Ritz.
 Not to be outdone, the Ritz has now opened their own pastry shop, on the backside, across from Chanel on Rue Cambon.
 While the madeleines are the prized treat they talk about most, it is the trompe l’oeil marble pound cake that in my book is hands down the best pastry in Paris (it’s called “entremets marbré” not to be confused with their real marble cake).
 They claim it’s for two people but I’ve never had trouble polishing one off single-handedly.

-• If you are looking for baller sushi, look no further than the breathtaking L’Abysse (spring and summer lunch here is idyllic as the gardens that surround the large windows are in full bloom). or Jin.
+• If you are looking for baller sushi, look no further than the breathtaking L’Abysse (spring and summer lunch here is idyllic as the gardens that surround the large windows are in full bloom).
 There’s also a more laid back but insanely-well designed newcomer, Shunei.

 • Amagat Hidden on the backside of a secret alley deep in the 20th, it is about as impossible to find as a restaurant can be, but WELL WORTH THE TROUBLE.
 They only do lunch on Sundays and I would recommend this as the light is just beautiful and you feel like you’ve taken a drive to the Spanish countryside as endless amounts of perfectly-prepared tapas land on your plate. from croquettes to ceviches, cured meats to fried squid, each one is exceptional.
 The seafood restaurant Caché shares a kitchen and is equally tasty.